-8.2.1.1.
 Rules for deleting resources

 Volumes on which resources are to be deleted must be empty.
 There must be no storage segments associated with the volumes.
 The Core Server Disk Volume or Core Server Tape Volume window must show a zero in the Number of Active Segments field, and the VV Condition must be EMPTY.
 If any storage segments remain on a volume, the resource deletion operation will fail.
-You can use the volume repack features of HPSS to empty disk and tape volumes so that their resources may be deleted.
+You can use the volume repack features of HPSS to empty disk, tape, and object store volumes so that their resources may be deleted.